 I have yet to see her get down about a cupcake she “can’t” have.
 I am sure it happens sometimes, but she surely doesn’t let it show.
 It has made my own transition to veganism really easy.
-If SHE can do it, I would never let her down like that 🙂
+If SHE can do it, we can do it too! 🙂

 Max, who just turned 7, also matches his sister in most of that determination.
 He is happy to make good choices, and is a lover of green veggies (yeah that was a miracle, lol).
 He loves anything that will give him “rock hard abs” one day.

-But, he is also a die-hard lover of Pizza, mac and cheese, chicken on the bone, cheese, and all the other things that are not even close to being vegan.
+But, he was also a die-hard lover of Pizza, Mac and cheese, “chicken on the bone”, cheese, and all the other things that are not even close to being vegan.
 And guess what, sometimes he struggles.
 And guess what else, that’s SO okay!

 For a boy who can’t tie his own shoes yet, to be so selfless as to sacrifice those things EVERY DAY to do what he feels is right…I never expected him to be this dedicated.